RezguiMedAziz/Portfolio_Mohamed_aziz_rezgui/README.md

 It is an **original project fully designed and developed by Mohamed Aziz Rezgui** on **December 24, 2025**.

-Any resemblance to existing templates is purely coincidental.
 The structure, design, content, and code were created specifically for this portfolio.

 🚫 **Unauthorized copying, redistribution, or claiming this project as your own is not permitted.**